Bolu98/senseframe/Node/README.md

-**This document explains how to configure the firmware for the nodes.
-For more detail on each file in the system please refer to the mbed repository.**

 # Sensor Configuration
 ## Period of Measurment
 The time period between each measurement is controlled by an integer number of seconds in the `main.cpp` file.
 Change the value defined by measurement_period at the top of the file.